AdobeDocs/campaign.en/help/v8/connect/ac-aep-landing-pages.md

 +++

-+++ Adobe Experience Platform profile update
++++ Script 2 - Update Experience Platform profile attributes

-This code updates profile attributes in Adobe Experience Platform based on what is submitted using the landing page.
+This code updates profile attributes in Adobe Experience Platform with the values from the submitted landing page.

 ```
 // API implementation to update profile in AEP